 Tiny Tim was born Herbert Buckingham Khaury, in 1932 in New York City.
-By the age of six, Herbert was teaching himself guitar, violin and mandolin.
+At an early age, Herbert was teaching himself guitar, violin and mandolin.
 Really, though, the Tiny Tim ukulele story starts with his fascination with popular music from the 1890s to the 1930s and spent hours at the New York Public Library, photocopying sheet music from these eras and taking them home to learn.

-After repeating his sophomore year of high school twice, Tiny Tim dropped out of school for good, certain he wanted to pursue music.
+After repeating his sophomore year of high school twice, Tiny Tim dropped out of school for good, certain he wanted to pursue music as a career.
 During the 1950s, he performed under the stage names Vernon Castle, Texarkana Tex, Emmitt Swink, and Judas K. Foxglove.

 Article continues past the image.

-After discovering that he could sing in a falsetto voice, he started performing in talent shows and amateur nights at dance clubs.
+While trying to improve at singing, he discovered that his falsetto voice and started performing in talent shows and amateur nights at dance clubs.
 In 1959, he decided he would be known as Larry Love, the Singing Canary.

 As Tiny Tim gained experience, he crafted his now-iconic look and stage persona.
 He grew his hair long, wore heavy, pale makeup and donned outrageous outfits.